 First Trimester (0 to 13 Weeks)

-The baby will develop all of its organs by the end of the third month, so this is the most important time.
-It’s important to maintain a healthy diet, including adding an adequate amount of vitamins in order to prevent neural tube defects.
-Avoid smoking and consuming alcohol.
-These habits, and any drug use might result in pregnancy complications and birth abnormalities.
+The growing baby develops all of its organs by the end of the third month, thus, this is the most significant time.
+At this time, it is important to maintain a healthy diet, including adding an adequate amount of vitamins in order to prevent neural tube defects.
+Smoking and alcohol consumption should strictly be avoided.
+These habits and any drug usage might result in serious pregnancy complications and birth abnormalities.

 Second Trimester (14 to 26 Weeks)

-One will be instructed to drink a high-glucose substance.
-After drinking it, one has to wait an hour before having blood drawn.
+It is during this period that the doctors usually test for gestational diabetes which can be detected between weeks 26 and 28 of pregnancy.
+For such a test, one has to report to the hospital after overnight fasting for a blood sample examination.
+At the hospital, one will be instructed to drink a high-glucose substance.
+After drinking it, one has to wait for an hour before having blood drawn to test the glucose levels again.
 This test will ensure that the body reacts properly to sugar during pregnancy.

-Somewhere between 16 weeks and 20 weeks, the baby’s movements will be noticeable.
+It is during the same trimester, somewhere between 16 weeks and 20 weeks, that the baby’s movements will be noticeable.

 Third Trimester (27 to 40 Weeks)

-The doctor will regularly test urine for protein, check blood pressure, listen to the fetal heart rate, measure fundal and check hands and legs for any swelling.
-The doctor will also determine the baby’s position and check the cervix in order to monitor how your body is preparing for childbirth.
+The doctor will regularly test urine for protein, check blood pressure, listen to the fetal heart rate, measure the fundal length and check hands and legs for any swelling.
+Your doctor will also determine the baby’s position and check the cervix in order to monitor how your body is preparing for childbirth.

 It’s important to see a healthcare provider regularly to ensure the best outcome.
 Getting regular prenatal care is important during each trimester.
 A doctor can help in making sure the growing baby is meeting their developmental milestones, and that the woman is healthy.
 Babies born to people who receive regular prenatal care have much better outcomes.

-By taking your prenatal vitamins, attending every doctor’s appointment, and undergoing all recommended tests, you’re doing everything you can to give the baby a healthy start in life.
+By taking your prenatal vitamins, attending doctor’s appointments regularly, and undergoing all recommended tests, you’re doing everything you can to give your baby a healthy start in life.